 Professional Development - Cross-Site Research Experiences for Teachers (RET) – Kara Haas

-- No report
+Nothing new to report.

 Ecological Data Literacy - Alan Berkowitz

 Data Literacy workshop in Berkely, CA : Caitlin Potter (CDR) attended the workshop and reported that the Concord Consortium folks (https://concord.org/stem-resources/subject/biology) are very interested in working with the LTER educators on future projects by incorporating LTER data into online educational software.
 Liz and Melissa (Data Nuggets coordinators) are planning to work with existing Data Nuggets to produce new activities with the Concord Consortium.

-Caitlin will communicate with Sam Norlin about any activity with the Concord Consortium folks.
+Potter will communicate with Sam Norlin about any activity with the Concord Consortium folks.

 Next Generation Science Standards – Steven McGee

-- No report
+Nothing new to report.

 Children’s Book Series – Adrian Howkins & Sam Norlin

-- In February, a group consisting of Marty, Sam, Adrian, and the folks from Taylor Trade Publishing met in Santa Barbara and came up with an outline for the next version the Children’s Book Series.
-Marty submitted the plan to NSF as a rough outline.
+In February, a group consisting of Downs, Norlin, Howkins, and members of Taylor Trade Publishing met in Santa Barbara to come up with an outline for the next version the Children’s Book Series.
+Downs submitted the plan to NSF as a rough outline.
 Marketing of the series was addressed with emphasis placed on the series as a total and it being marketed throughout the Network.
 Greater interest will propel greater sales and more interest from the publishers to further market the books.
 Accompanying curriculum materials are also encouraged and development of these materials could be funded by Education and Human Resources.
-Alex (NWT) has examples of curriculum kits they’ve developed for their book and are willing to share their materials with interested parties.
+Alex Rose (NWT) has examples of curriculum kits they’ve developed for their book and are willing to share their materials with interested parties.

 Higher Education – Art Schwarzschild

-Art attended a small local education conference in Maryland (Maryland Association of Environmental and Outdoor Educators) and conducted a workshop on education at the VCR.
+Schwarzschild attended a small local education conference in Maryland (Maryland Association of Environmental and Outdoor Educators) and conducted a workshop on education at the VCR.
 He finds small, regional conferences to be more effective in communicating our educational message than the large conferences.
 If we want more educators to use the LTER digital library then a local workshop may be the most effective tool to reach our target audience.
 Another idea is to combine the children’s book series and accompanying curriculum in a set and have this material readily available to teachers at regional conferences.

-Marty suggested that we finalize the NCO education and outreach web site to have a site to direct teachers to.
-Marty also requested that EOC reps notify her about our attendance at conferences to put on the NCO web site calendar.

-Kari suggested that we ask the group, as a monthly reminder, to let the NCO know about conferences we’re attending and what we’re doing to spread the word on the activities of education within the LTER network.
+Downs suggested that we finalize the NCO education and outreach web site so we can direct teachers to this site.
+Downs also requested that EOC reps notify her about our attendance at conferences to put on the NCO web site calendar.
+O’Connell suggested that we ask the group, as a monthly reminder, to let the NCO know about conferences we’re attending and what we’re doing to spread the word on the activities of education within the LTER network.

 Data Nuggets & Digital Library content:

 Liz Duff offers a graduate-level course for teachers to connect to LTER research.
 Their assignment was for each teacher to partner with a LTER researcher (visit by phone or Skype, or meet directly) and develop a Data Nugget.
 Her program has resulted in the production of 9 Data Nuggets so far.
 Discussion ensued about including a link to the Data Nuggets on the SLTER Digital Library web site.
 We then discussed whether to abandon the Digital Library in favor of the Data Nuggets altogether.
 The evaluation of the proposed Digital Library activities seems to be a stumbling block to future development of activities.
-Alan mentioned that having a grant for the development of future Digital Library activities would certainly facilitate the project.
-Members of the EOC would like to sit down in person and discuss this at length and the group agreed that meeting during the Ecological Society of America (ESA) meeting in August might be the best time to work on this topic.
+Berkowitz mentioned that having a grant for the development of future Digital Library activities would certainly facilitate the project.
+Members of the EOC would like to sit down in person and discuss this topic at length and the group agreed that meeting during the Ecological Society of America (ESA) meeting in August might be the best time to work on this topic.